PionixPublic/phyverso-yocto/README.md

-# How to use PhyVerso and build an Yocto image with basecamp
+# How to use phyVerso and build a Yocto image with basecamp

 ## Step 0: Preparations when using git.pionix.com
 If you are using git.pionix.com to access this repository, you will have to add your SSH keys at https://git.pionix.com/user/settings/keys.